-Utah maintains a Mutual-Consent Voluntary Adoption Registry, which adoptees and birth parents may use to facilitate disclosure of identifying information.
-Identifying information does not include the original birth certificate.
+Utah maintains a Mutual Consent Voluntary Adoption Registry, which adoptees and birth parents may use to facilitate disclosure of identifying information.
+Using the registry is required in order to request an original birth certificate.

 Relevant Utah Law: Original Birth Certificates